suncoast-devs/handbook/assignments/iteration-js.md

 4. Change into your project's directory: `cd ts-iteration`
 5. Install the dependencies: `npm install`
 6. Open in your editor: `code .`
-7. Start the test runner: `npm test`
+7. Start the test runner: `npm start`
 8. In VS Code, open the file: `src/functions.ts` and work on functions until tests pass.
 9. Commit and push your work to GitHub.

 ## Explorer Mode

-- As you write each function and make them pass the `npm test` screen will show your progress.
+- As you write each function and make them pass the `npm start` screen will show your progress.
 - Work until all the tests are passing

 ## Epic Mode